 As a country carved by glaciers in the last ice age, the landscapes in Wales comprise of mountains, valleys and an abundance of waterfalls.
 Waterfalls in Wales are often steeped in legends and myths and are rumoured to be the entrance to magical fairy kingdoms.

-Beautiful Waterfalls In Wales Map
+Waterfalls Of Wales Map

 Things To Remember Before Your Visit To A Welsh Waterfall

-- Many of the access roads to these popular Welsh waterfalls are single-track ‘B’ roads, with few passing places and limited parking.
+• Many of the access roads to these popular Welsh waterfalls are single-track ‘B’ roads, with few passing places and limited parking.

-- Car parking at these scenic areas is often pay and display with machines only accepting coins (at least pre-covid!), so be prepared and take cash.
+• Car parking at these scenic areas is often pay and display with machines only accepting coins (at least pre-covid!), so be prepared and take cash.

-- Some of the popular Welsh waterfall walks can get very crowded in the Summer months.
+• Some of the popular Welsh waterfall walks can get very crowded in the summer months.
 However, waterfalls are best viewed after recent rain which makes them an ideal activity for the quieter months in Autumn and Winter.

-- The trails to many of these waterfalls can be muddy and slippery, especially after heavy rainfall so please take extra care in the wet months and ensure you have suitable footwear.
+• The trails to many of these waterfalls can be muddy and slippery, especially after heavy rainfall so please take extra care in the wet months and ensure you have suitable footwear.

-- You will notice different words for waterfall on your travels in Wales.
+• You will notice different words for waterfall on your travels in Wales.
 In South Wales you will see the word sgwd (pronounced skood), which translates to cascade or fall.
 In North Wales you will see rhaeadr (pronounced hrhai-uh-dur) which translates to waterfall.

 If you’d like to learn how to pronounce more Welsh words, take a look at this post!

-15 Of The Best Waterfalls In Wales
+A Guide To The 15 Best Waterfalls In Wales

 Waterfalls are one of nature’s wondrous creations which can be enjoyed no matter what the weather throws at you.
 This is quite handy in a country that receives as much rain as Wales does!